Cleared of Manslaughter, Black Nurse Now Faces Hospital in Landmark Discrimination Trial

 Statement From Joppy’s Attorney

-DonQuenick’s attorney, Jennifer Robinson said, “She’s pretty much homeless now and hasn’t recovered since all of this happened.
+DonQuenick’s attorney, Jennifer Robinson said in 2022, “She’s pretty much homeless now and hasn’t recovered since all of this happened.
 Who is going to hire a nurse who has manslaughter charges against her, even if they are dropped?
 It’s just not cool to treat people this way.”

 Statement From DonQuenick